Chromatic symmetric function of graphs from Borcherds algebras: Introduction

+Since the chromatic symmetric functions are a natural generalization of chromatic polynomials it is natural to ask for a connection between chromatic symmetric functions and Borcherds algebras.
+In this paper, we are interested in exploring this connection.
+For this reason, we generalize the above given denominator identity as follows.
+For an indeterminate $X$, we have

+The proof of this identity is given in Proposition \ref{md}.
 We call this identity, the modified Weyl denominator identity and $U(X)$ the modified Weyl denominator.
 We show that the chromatic symmetric function can be recovered from the modified Weyl denominator.
-In fact, we prove a more general result involving the monomial symmetric functions and $G$-symmetric functions of Stanley.
-Stanley \cite[Proposition 2.1]{S98} proved the following connection between the chromatic symmetric functions and the $G$-elementary symmetric functions. \begin{prop} Let Then \end{prop} We prove that the function $T(x,v)$ can be recovered from the modified Weyl numerator.
-This implies that the chromatic symmetric function can be recovered from the modified Weyl denominators.
-Let $X_1,X_2,\dots$ be a commuting family of indeterminate and consider the modified Weyl denominators $U(X_i)$ associated with these indeterminates.
-We prove that the function $T(x,v)$ can be recovered from $\prod_{i=1}^{\infty} U(X_i)$ using Lie theoretic ideas which gives an alternate proof to the above proposition.
-Also, using the modified Weyl denominator identity, we will prove the following expression for the chromatic symmetric function in terms of root multiplicities of the Borcherds algebra $\lie g$ which is an extension of Theorem \ref{chmply} to the case of chromatic symmetric functions.
+We will prove the following expression for the chromatic symmetric function in terms of root multiplicities of the Borcherds algebra $\lie g$ which is an extension of Theorem \ref{chmply} to the case of chromatic symmetric functions.